 Pet tortoises are popular pets for many people since they are quiet, cute (especially as hatchlings), and don't shed any fur.
 But tortoises can live a very long time (anywhere from 50 to 100 years).
-If you take one as a pet, be prepared to provide a lifetime of care and consider that your pet might even outlive you if you choose to keep one as a pet.
+If you take one as a pet, be prepared to provide a lifetime of care and consider that your pet might even outlive you.

 Most tortoises are too large to handle as adults, and it's advisable not to handle them to any great degree when they are smaller, either.
 This can cause the tortoise stress, which often leads to illness if the stressful situation is ongoing.

-The biggest drawback to a pet tortoise for most people is their long lifespan.
-Larger tortoises like the sulcata can live more than 70 years, so you'll need to have a plan for caring for a pet tortoise in their (and your) old age.
+The biggest drawback to a pet tortoise for most people is its long lifespan.
+Larger tortoises, like the sulcata, can live for up to 80 years, so you'll need to have a plan for caring for a pet tortoise in their (and your) old age.

 When constructing an outdoor pen, you must make sure it is strong and that you bury your fences if you have a burrowing pet tortoise.
 Tortoises are quite strong, especially the larger ones, and flimsy enclosures won't hold them for very long.

-Some tortoises also climb surprisingly well so they may require a roofed pen.
+Some tortoises also climb surprisingly well, so they may require a roofed pen.
 It is also very important to make sure the enclosure keeps predators out (including dogs).
 Make sure there are no dangers in the pen, including poisonous plants.
-Provide only shallow water, no sharp objects, and no small, inedible objects which may be accidentally ingested.
+Provide only shallow water, no sharp objects, and no small, inedible objects that may be accidentally ingested.

 Food and Water